 The key elements of Ericksonian hypnosis

 Erickson had a unique approach to hypnotherapy, and so it’s believed that many of his methods died with him.
-But there are certain elements to his approach that have been recognised, analysed and refined, and are now key parts in Ericksonian hypnosis.
+But there are certain elements to his approach that have been recognised, analysed and refined, and are now key parts of Ericksonian hypnosis.

-Having a flexibility in the approach
+Having flexibility in the approach

 Erickson was highly flexible and would adapt his approach with each client.
 He understood that each individual client would need a tailored approach.
 Sometimes he would be indirect and soothing, sometimes he would be direct and aggressive.
 Other times, the hypnosis he used would barely be recognised as hypnosis at all.